Last Updated on by

 Many people think of stress and anxiety as interchangeable terms for the same condition, but they are quite different.
 Stress is a reaction to specific stressors in your life – work, family and general life pressures; anxiety does not always have a specific stress-related cause.
 Stressors can indeed trigger anxiety and lead to panic attacks, but anxiety can also have solely physiological or psychological factors.
 This is why anxiety is considered a legitimate mental disorder while stress is not.

 Cortisol and Anxiety

-Cortisol is produced by the adrenal gland in response to anxiety, stress, and fear, as well as low blood-glucose levels.
+Cortisol is produced by the adrenal gland in response to anxiety, stress, and fear, as well as low blood glucose levels.
 Cortisol is necessary for good health and even survival, but too much can cause problems.
-Anxiety triggers significantly greater cortisol production than stress alone and cortisol also exacerbates anxiety, making anxiety harder to control.
+Anxiety triggers significantly greater cortisol production than stress alone and cortisol can also exacerbate anxiety, making anxiety harder to control.

 How Anxiety, via Cortisol, Increases Weight Gain and Prevents Weight Loss

 Studies have shown that cortisol’s effect on weight has three major factors: increased hunger (and cravings for fat and sugar), sleep deprivation, and hormone imbalance.
 And all three are connected, as you shall see.